The festivities in honor of the Holy Blood (Sang Santíssima), patron saint of the city, are the major festivals of Dénia.

 Day of the elderly

-Thursday is the old people's day, with a paella contest held in the Calle Marques de Campo and the distribution of cocas at night as the main acts.
+Thursday is the old people's day, with the distribution of cokes at night as one of the main acts.

 Day that Fifths

-The fifths celebrate their day on Friday of the festival week, the day in which another bull entrance is celebrated and that ends with a musical performance.
+The fifths celebrate their day on Friday of the week of the festival, the day on which another entrance of bulls is celebrated, the Moors and Christians parade through Marqués de Campo and the day ends with a musical performance.

 The parade of floats